superkyr/MLPractice/README.md

 # MLPractice
-Python code notes during reading the book: "Machine Learning in Action" by Peter Harrington.
+Python coding notes during reading the book: "Machine Learning in Action" by Peter Harrington.